 The Ultimate Guide to Road Trips in Québec

 Cities, lakes, rivers, mountains, forests, the ocean… Quebec has them all.
-Planning a great road trip can be a great headache.
+Planning a great road trip can be a big headache.
 Lucky for you, I have friends all over the province who’ve done the legwork (and the wheel work) and helped me compile this ultimate list of short and long roads to take.
-So prepare your music, grab your snacks, make room on your phone for photos and get ready for the best road trip ever!
+So prepare your playlist, grab your snacks, make room on your phone for photos and get ready for the best road trip ever!